2.12. Provisions, Contingent Liabilities & Contingent Assets

 (ii) Rights, Preferences and restriction attached to equity shares

-Company has only one class of equity shares having a face value of C10/-.
-Each holder of equity shares is entitled to one vote per share.
+Company has only one class of Equity shares having a face value of C10/-.
+Each holder of Equity shares is entitled to one vote per share.
 The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to approval of shareholders in the ensuing Annual General Meeting.
 The holder of equity shares is entitled to receive dividend only after distribution of dividend to the holders of Preference Shares, if any.

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of shares held by the equity shareholders.

-Note 17.7 Nature and Purpose of Reserves Retained Earnings
+Note 17.7 Nature and Purpose of Reserves Retained earnings

 This reserve represents undistributed accumulated earnings of the Company as on the balance sheet date.

-General Reserve
+General reserve

 This represents appropriation of profit after tax by the company.

-Amounts received on issue of shares in excess of the par value has been classified as securities premium.
+Amount received on issue of shares in excess of the par value has been classified as securities premium.
 The reserve is utilised in accordance with the provision of the companies Act, 2013.

 Preference Share Capital Redemption reserve is created against the redemption of Cumulative Preference Shares.
+Capital reserve

 Capital reserve arises from erstwhile amalgamation of Asian Knitwear's Limited with the Company.